Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-{\bf Semi-classical approach:} In formal quantum mechanics only infinite systems have a continuous spectrum implying that states are uncountable.
-Therefore we can start from some finite system to say DOS is defined as the number of states per unit energy per unit length, which is then regularized to give measure or volume of states of the full system at an energy divided by the volume of the system to {\bf mean} that at a given point or cross section.
-Mesoscopic systems being finite by definition, do not allow this rigorous prescription of regularization and yet electrons coming from the classical reservoir has a continuously varying incident energy.
+{\bf Semi-classical approach:} In condensed matter systems, WKB approximation works well that tells us there can be a local momentum corresponding to the classical momentum.
+If we assume these features then we are still in the condensed matter regime and not accessing the mesoscopic regime.
 The prescription followed by S. Datta \cite{dat} based on use of Dirac delta function is ad hoc.
 Dirac delta function is good for solving linear differential equations but it is difficult to translate what a Dirac delta function means for finite quantum systems in nature and whether it helps us bypass the standard mathematical rules of regularization by introducing a complex self-energy parameter for a finite system.
 For the system size tending to infinity, there is a very close connection between the so called von Neumann's approach through Hilbert space and Dirac's approach through bra-ket notation.
 One being rigorously mathematical and the other being more intuitive, with the caution that the intuitive approach may be very helpful but can overlook errors.
 Dirac's approach looses its effectiveness unless space is discritized and the Hamiltonian is represented as a matrix.
 Thus the self-adjoint Hamiltonian operator is reduced to a Hermitian matrix to give Heisenberg's matrix mechanics, and then the continuum limit can be imposed through a hopping parameter without following the mathematical rigor of taking limits.
 If one is ready to accept some parameter fitting then this method adopted by S. Datta \cite{dat} is good for numerical calculations and hopefully that is adequate in the semi-classical regime.
 One may state that such ad-hoc approaches cannot reconcile the theories of quantum mechanics and relativity.
 One may ask what role does the hopping parameter or the self energy parameter play in general theory of relativity and how do they transform.
 Besides as it has been shown \cite{kan} that one cannot define a momentum operator for a general mesoscopic system in the quantum regime, canonical quantization will not work and von Neumann's wave-mechanics is essential.